flapjack/flapjack/README.md

 ### Try it out with the Quickstart Guide

-The [Quickstart](http://flapjack.io/quickstart/) guide will get Flapjack up and running in a VM locally using Vagrant and VirtualBox.
+The [Quickstart](http://flapjack.io/quickstart/) guide will help you get Flapjack up and running in a VM locally using Vagrant and VirtualBox.

 ### The technical low-down